IntegraHellsing666/arch-install-guide/README.md

 To see the partitions, use `lsblk`.

 #### Partition formatting
-> Assuming the partitions made are under /dev/sda when listed with `lsblk`, specifically, with root under sda1, swap under sda2, and root under sda3.
+> Assuming the partitions made are under /dev/sda when listed with `lsblk`, specifically, with boot under sda1, swap under sda2, and root under sda3.
 Adapt if under sdb or another name.

 1. For formatting the root partition as ext4, use `mkfs.ext4 /dev/sda3`
 2. For formatting the boot partition as fat32, use `mkfs.fat -F 32 /dev/sda1`